open/close all folders

 - Pure Is Not Good: Oda calls him pure when he doesn't want Toyohisa to dirty his own hands, yet he's an Anti-Hero Blood Knight who loves cutting off his foes' heads.

 - Replacement Goldfish: Played with in Chapter 13, with Nobunaga hinting that he may see Toyohisa as a replacement for his lost son.
 He gets shot down pretty quickly by Toyohisa.
 And promptly ribs him about being a replacement for his father instead.
 This pushes one of Toyohisa's many Berserk Buttons, leading to an improptu Big Ball of Violence Yoichi joins in for absolutely no reason.

 - Sheath Strike: Aram is on the receiving end of a brutal beatdown with Toyohisa's sheath.

 - Shirtless Scene: Barely three chapters in and the only things covering his torso are a few bandages.

-- Shut Up, Hannibal!!: How does Toyohisa deal with the trolling garbage spewing from Rasputin's mouth.
+- Shut Up, Hannibal!!: How does Toyohisa deal with the trolling garbage spewing from Rasputin's mouth?
 Why he just kills his soldiers and beats the crap out of his political pawns in front of him.
-I think that would shut most evil manipulative bastards up.
+That would shut most evil manipulative bastards up.
 Not that Toyo was really listening in the first place.

-- Wouldn't Hit a Girl: Wouldn't kill one if he can help it, but he does kick Jeanne in the gut then knock her out with a headbutt when she refuses to surrender.
+- Wouldn't Hit a Girl: Well he wouldn't kill one, as is his personal code, but he does kick Jeanne in the gut then knock her out with a headbutt when she refuses to surrender.